Abjiri/uminho-miei/4/1st semester/Administration of Databases/README.md

 # Benchmark TPC-C

 This project consisted in the configuration, optimization and evaluation of the benchmark TPC-C, with some additional data and queries.
 TPC-C simulates a system of databases for a store chain, with support for daily operations of managing sales and stocks.
-The additional analytical interrogations, based on the adaptation of TPC-H, can be run ocasionally.
+The additional analytical interrogations, based on the adaptation of TPC-H, can be run ocasionally. **Google Cloud Platform** was used to run instances of the benchmark and the queries.

 The assignment was developed in the **Applications Engineering** profile of the Master's Degree (2020/21).